 Multiple Sequence Alignment (MSA)

-The curated sequences, including Arabidopsis thaliana as an outgroup, were aligned using the CLUSTAL W algorithm in MEGA11.
+The curated sequences, including Arabidopsis thaliana (L.) Heynh. as an outgroup, were aligned using the CLUSTAL W algorithm in MEGA11.

 Model selection

 The best-fit nucleotide or protein substitution model was identified using MEGA11 go to Models and select Find Best DNA/Protein Models.
 Select the alignment file and run the model test.
 The model with the lowest Bayesian Information Criterion (BIC) or Akaike Information Criterion (AIC) value was selected.